Dharaneesh20/Infra-Chat/README.md

 python ingest.py
 ```

-This will process all markdown files in `backend/docs/` and store them in ChromaDB.
+This will process all markdown files in `backend/docs/` and store them in FAISS vector index.

 #### 4. Run the Application